Ali Mitgutsch

 Alfons "Ali" Mitgutsch (/de/; 21 August 1935 – 10 January 2022) was a German author of picture books and a professional advertising Illustrator.
 He was known as the father of the Wimmelbilder books.

 Life and career

 Mitgutsch was born in Munich, Bavaria, Germany, on 21 August 1935.
-As a child the Mitgutsch family was evacuated to Allgäu in World War II due to bombing in Munich.
-After returning to Munich he trained at Graphical Academy as a lithographer.
+As a child, the Mitgutsch family was evacuated to Allgäu in World War II due to bombing in Munich.
+After returning to Munich, he trained at the Graphical Academy as a lithographer.

-In the 1960s, Kurt Seelmann, a child psychologist inspired him to create a special kind of picture book for children.
+In the 1960s, Kurt Seelmann, a child psychologist, inspired him to create a special kind of picture book for children.
 Mitgutsch became famous for his Wimmelbilder-books.
 These books show everyday scenes in a single painting across the pages on top.
-Rundherum in meiner Stadt (Around in my city) released in 1968 is the first book in the series.
+Rundherum in meiner Stadt (Around in my city), released in 1968, is the first book in the series.

 Mitgutsch lived in Munich, the city inspired his paintings.
 He died in Munich from complications of pneumonia on 10 January 2022, at the age of 86.